-Permanence: A successful dental implant becomes a permanent part of your mouth and, with proper care, should never need to be replaced.
+Permanence: A successful dental implant becomes a permanent part of your mouth and, with proper care, should never need replacement.

 Ease of care: Cleaning dental implants is as simple as brushing and flossing the way you would with your own natural teeth.
 This means you can care for them without changing your everyday routine.